 You can work with the app immediately by selecting Try It on the startup screen.
 You can view sample operation views on ArcGIS Online.
 Sign in with your ArcGIS organizational account for a more personalized experience, including access to operation views available to you.
 The user interface is different depending on whether you open the app as an author (which requires an administrator or publisher role in your organization) or as a user (which requires a user role in your organization).
 See the Quick Tour for authors and Guided Tour for users for more details.

 Use the Windows app to create operation views.
 They are stored in your ArcGIS organizational account (either ArcGIS Online or Portal for ArcGIS).
 You can keep operation views private to you, share them among your groups, or make them public.
 See Create an operation view for details.

 Currently, Windows desktops and most desktop and tablet browsers are supported.
 The Windows app requires Microsoft .NET 4.5 Framework or later.
 You can install this from the Microsoft Download Center.
 You must have administrative privileges on your machine to install Microsoft .NET 4.5 Framework.
-See system requirements for more details about supported operating systems, browsers, and languages, as well as hardware, software, and developer requirements.
+See Requirements for more details about supported operating systems, browsers, and languages, as well as hardware, software, and developer requirements.

 The following are potential issues when trying to sign in: